vmarcinko/teuta/README.md

 ```
 ### Container Specification

-Anyway, to create a component container, we have to start by defining a specification, and it is simply a map of entries - [component-id component-specification].
+Anyway, to create a component container, we have to start by defining a specification, and it is simply a map of entries *[component-id component-specification]*.

 Component ID is usually a keyword, though String or some other value can be used.
-Component specification is vector of [component-factory-fn & args], so a component can be constructed later, during container construction time,
+Component specification is vector of *[component-factory-fn & args]*, so a component can be constructed later, during container construction time,
 by evaluating factory function with given arguments.
 So you see, this is just an ordinary function, and a component can be constructed in any arbitrary way, though maybe most usual way
 would be to use records and their map factory functions which are very descriptive.